iovisor/bcc/docs/tutorial_bcc_python_developer.md

 ### Lesson 15. nodejs_http_server.py

-This program instruments a user-defined static tracing (USDT) probe, which is the user-level version of a kernel tracepoint.
+This program instruments a user statically-defined tracing (USDT) probe, which is the user-level version of a kernel tracepoint.
 Sample output:

 ```
 # ./nodejs_http_server.py 24728